Gone Troppo

-Gone Troppo is the tenth studio album by the English rock musician George Harrison, released on 5 November 1982 by Dark Horse Records.
-It includes "Wake Up My Love", issued as a single, and "Dream Away", which was the theme song for the 1981 HandMade Films production Time Bandits.
-Harrison produced the album with Ray Cooper and former Beatles engineer Phil McDonald.
+Gone Troppo is the tenth studio album by English rock musician George Harrison, released on 5 November 1982 by Dark Horse Records.
+It includes the single "Wake Up My Love" and "Dream Away", which served as the theme song for the 1981 HandMade Films production Time Bandits.
+Harrison produced the album alongside Ray Cooper and former Beatles engineer Phil McDonald.

-With Harrison uninterested in the contemporary music scene and unwilling to promote the release, Gone Troppo failed to chart in the United Kingdom, and it was his only post-Beatles studio album not to chart inside the top 20 in the United States.
-For the next five years, he largely took an extended hiatus from his music career, with only the occasional soundtrack recording surfacing.
+With Harrison uninterested in the contemporary music scene and unwilling to promote the release, Gone Troppo failed to chart in the United Kingdom and became his only post-Beatles studio album not to reach the top 20 in the United States.
+Over the next five years, he largely took an extended hiatus from his music career, with only occasional soundtrack recordings being released.

 Background

 By the early 1980s, Harrison had been finding the current musical climate alienating.
 His previous studio album Somewhere in England (1981) had sold fairly well, aided by the John Lennon tribute hit, "All Those Years Ago", but in the United States it was Harrison's first album since the Beatles' break-up that failed to receive gold certification from the Recording Industry Association of America (RIAA).
 With one album left on his current recording contract, Harrison recorded Gone Troppo in 1982 but refused to promote it or make music videos for the two singles.
 The title is an Australian slang expression meaning "gone mad or crazy due to tropical heat" or just "gone mad".